aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 By selecting Dashboards from the left menu, You can also import a dashboard from grafana.com using a URL or the dashboard ID.
 For example you can use the dashboard ID `10182` to import a dahsboard that helps you to monitor kubernetes nodes.
 When you import the dashboard and use the AMP datasource the dashboard should look something similiar to the following

 ![AMP Dashboard](../../../../images/Containers/aws-native/eks/grafana-amp-dashboard.png)

+# AWS CDK Observability Accelerator

+The previous sections of this guide had instructions to setup AMP ang AMG using a combination of AWS CLI commands and manual actions.
+We can also leverage AWS CDK Observability Accelerator to setup observability for existing and new EKS clusters.
+[AWS CDK Observability Accelerator](https://github.com/aws-observability/cdk-aws-observability-accelerator/tree/main) – a set of opinionated modules to help you set up observability for your AWS environments with AWS Native services and AWS-managed observability services such as AMP, AMG, ADOT and Amazon CloudWatch.
+AWS CDK Observability Accelerator simplifies the observability provisioning and maintenance process for Amazon EKS clusters using a one-click solution with AWS Cloud Development Kit (AWS CDK) and [CDK EKS Blueprints](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/).
+Please checkout this [github repo](https://github.com/aws-observability/cdk-aws-observability-accelerator/blob/main/docs/patterns/existing-eks-observability-accelerators/existing-eks-opensource-observability.md) which explains how to use one of the CDK observability accelerator pattern to setup ADOT, AMP and AMG for an existing EKS cluster.

 # Conclusion
 In this guide we have understood on how to migrate from self managed observability services to managed services like Amazon Managed Prometheus and Amazon Managed Grafana.
 By migrating from self-managed observability tools to fully-managed services like Amazon Managed Prometheus and Amazon Managed Grafana, you can significantly reduce operational overhead and complexity.
 With Amazon's managed services, you benefit from a secure, highly available, and fully scalable monitoring solution without the burden of provisioning, operating, and maintaining the underlying infrastructure.
 By embracing Amazon's managed observability solutions, you can focus your efforts on core business objectives, accelerate innovation, and deliver high-quality applications and services to your customers with greater confidence and efficiency.